The City Cast into the Abyss

 A Preterist Commentary on Mark 11:20-21: The Fig Tree’s lack of Fruit represents the Wickedness of Jerusalem, the City that killed the Prophets, Jesus, and the Saints.

 In v.
 13, Jesus curses a fig tree without fruit.
-Then in vs. 20-21, he returns to the tree on the following morning; and the tree is withered.
-Jesus’ first encounter with the tree represents his earthly ministry in Jerusalem and Israel.
-During his ministry, Jesus frequently assailed his people calling them “a wicked and adulterous generation (Matthew 16:4).”
+Then in vs. 20-21, He returns to the tree on the following morning; and the tree is withered.
+Jesus’ first encounter with the tree seems to represent His earthly ministry in Jerusalem and Israel.
+During this ministry, Jesus frequently assailed His contemporaries calling them “a wicked and adulterous generation (Matthew 16:4).”
 This accusation is not mere rhetoric.
-The lack of fruit on the fig tree represents the wickedness of these people who killed the prophets, Jesus, and Jesus’ disciples after his crucifixion.
-The fact that the fig tree withered the next time Jesus sees the tree is an omen of the destruction of Jerusalem and Israel by the Romans during the second coming of Christ.
+The lack of fruit on the fig tree represents the wickedness of these people who killed the prophets, Jesus, and Jesus’ disciples after His crucifixion.
+The fact that the fig tree withered the next time Jesus sees the tree is an omen of the destruction of Jerusalem and Israel by the Romans during the second coming of Christ.1

 22 “Have faith in God,” Jesus answered.
 23 “Truly I tell you, if anyone says to this mountain, ‘Go, throw yourself into the sea,’ and does not doubt in their heart but believes that what they say will happen, it will be done for them.
 24 Therefore I tell you, whatever you ask for in prayer, believe that you have received it, and it will be yours.